aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

   3. Create EKS Persistent Volume and Peristent Volume Claim based on the EFS file-system
   4. Use [Ksonnet](https://github.com/ksonnet/ksonnet) to create an application that executes our training job using data from the EKS Persistent Volume mounted on the EKS Pods

-We have two options to accomplish our objective:

-   **Option 1:** We can follow the directions in the sections below, which are derived from Amazon EKS documentation

-   **Option 2:** Use [eksctl](https://github.com/weaveworks/eksctl) to create an EKS cluster VPC and a complete EKS cluster.
-Then follow directions in **Prepare Amazon EFS File System** section below and continue with the **Install Ksonnet** and the sections that follow it.

 ## Create Amazon EKS Cluster VPC

 As a first step, we need to create a [VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) that supports an EKS cluster.
 To create such a VPC, we need to execute following steps: